oddcamp/ember-cli-markdown-as-json/README.md

 For installation jump in the [install](#installation) section.

 ## Usage
-Now on your specified directory (default `content/` under root dir) you can start adding markdown (.md) files.
+On `content/` under root dir (scroll down to see how you can modify the defaults) you can start adding markdown (.md) files.
 What is cool though is that each markdown file can have a [frontmatter](https://jekyllrb.com/docs/frontmatter/) section, where you can define key-values.
 So for example, a file can look like this: